Rutuja-Kelkar/test/index.md

-# welcome to index.md file in min branch
+# welcome to index.md file in main branch